ROCm/omnitrace/docs/install/install.rst

 * Red Hat 9.0
 * Red Hat 9.1

-Other OS distributions might be supported but are not tested.
+Other OS distributions might function but are not supported or tested.

 Identifying the operating system
 -----------------------------------